Cardinality and Representation of Stone Relation Algebras: Basic Definitions and Properties

 The following result summarises basic properties, which are useful to establish the results in this paper. \begin{thm} Let $S$ be a Stone relation algebra and let $a, b, p, x, y, z \in S$.
 Then \begin{enumerate} \item $x \meet y = \lbot \iff \cnv{x} y = \lbot$ if $x$ is a vector. \item $\cnv{x} x = \ltop$ if $x$ is a surjective vector. \item $\ltop = \bigjoin P \iff \lone = \bigjoin \{ p \cnv{p} \mid p \in P \}$ if $P \subseteq S$ is a non-empty finite set of points. \item $p \cnv{p} = p \meet \lone$ if $p$ is a point. \item $x = p \cnv{p} x$ if $p$ is a point and $x \lleq p$. \item $\lone \meet x \ltop = \lone \meet x \cnv{x} = \lone \meet \ltop \cnv{x}$. \item $x y \meet z = (x \meet z \cnv{y}) y$ if $y$ is univalent. \item $x y \meet z = x (y \meet \cnv{x} z)$ if $x$ is injective. \item $a$ is an atom if and only if $\cnv{a}$ is an atom. \item $a \ltop \meet \lone$ and $\ltop a \meet \lone$ are atoms if $a$ is an atom. \item $a \meet b = \lbot$ if $a$ and $b$ are different atoms. \item Exactly one of $a \lleq x$ and $a \lleq \cpl{x}$ holds if $a$ is an atom. \item $a \lleq x \join y \iff a \lleq x \vee a \lleq y$ if $a$ is an atom. \item $a \lleq x \join y$ if and only if exactly one of $a \lleq x$ and $a \lleq y$ holds, if $a$ is an atom and $x \meet y = \lbot$. \end{enumerate} \end{thm}

-\begin{counterexample} There are a relation algebra $S$ and $x \in S$ such that the following statement does not hold: $x$ is univalent if $x$ is an atom. \end{counterexample}

-\begin{prf} Nitpick \cite{BlanchetteNipkow2010} found the following counterexample.
+\begin{counterexample} There are a relation algebra $S$ and $x \in S$ such that the following statement does not hold: $x$ is univalent if $x$ is an atom. \end{counterexample} \begin{shortproof} Nitpick \cite{BlanchetteNipkow2010} found the following counterexample.
 The set $\{\lbot,\lone,\cpl{\lone},\ltop\}$ of relations over a three-element base set forms a relation algebra which is a subalgebra of the full algebra of relations.
-In this subalgebra, $\cpl{\lone}$ is an atom but not univalent. \QED \end{prf}
+In this subalgebra, $\cpl{\lone}$ is an atom but not univalent. \end{shortproof}